Wage & employment contract

 - Your function and activities on the job

-- Your workload as a percentage
+- Your workload in percent

 - an assessment of the quality of your work